Aveley: Other listed buildings

 The Old Ship public house at 58 High Street is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

 Demographics

-According to Thurrock Council, the ward of Aveley and Uplands had a population of 8,381 people in 2001.

-In 2019 it had an estimated population of 9,461.
+In the 2021 United Kingdom census the built up area had a population of 9,360.
+In 1931 the parish had a population of 2,003.

 Sport

-Aveley is the home of non-League football club Aveley, which plays at Parkside.
+Aveley is the home of non-League football club Aveley & Hashtag United, both of them playing at Parkside.
 It was also home of now defunct Thurrock, who played at Ship Lane.

 Belhus golf course is located in Aveley near the site of the former Belhus Mansion.
 Much of the remaining land from Belhus forms the Belhus Woods Country Park.